Primary

 Also targets: Hamstrings, Core

-Want Single-Leg Hip Thrust in your program?
+See where Single-Leg Hip Thrust fits in your weekly plan

 Sit with your upper back against a bench.